analogdevicesinc/adi-imu-driver/README.md

 [![CI](https://github.com/spalani7/adi_imu_driver/workflows/CI/badge.svg?branch=master)](https://github.com/spalani7/adi_imu_driver/actions)

-This library contains driver API to interface to most of the ADI IMUs.
+This library contains driver API to interface to IMUs from Analog Devices.
+One can also use libiio to interface to IMUs which is the recommended one.
+But this library can provide more control from user space and also easily portable to many systems.
+This is a pure C library.
+You can port to any systems by just implementing your own spi library.
+See [below](#porting) for details.

 Currently supported IMUs:
 * [ADIS16495](https://www.analog.com/media/en/technical-documentation/data-sheets/ADIS16495.pdf)

-Also, this repo contains library(`lib/imu_buf`) for driving [iSensor-SPI-buffer](https://github.com/ajn96/iSensor-SPI-Buffer) board which helps buffer data at very high rate for non-real time application that requires real-time data.
-This library depends on main imu driver(`lib/imu`).
-See link for more details.
+## iSensor buffer board

+At high speed data rates (greater than 1KHz), non-baremetal systems might have non-deterministic SPI interface which results in sample drops. [iSensor-SPI-buffer](https://github.com/ajn96/iSensor-SPI-Buffer) board, developed by Juan and Alex, can act as a buffer between host and IMU providing necessary capabability to acquire data at very high speed.
+This repo implements `imu_buf` library (`lib/imu_buf`) for interfacing with `iSensor-SPI-buffer` board.

 Both the libraries are tested on Jetson Nano and can be easily run on any linux based platform with spi-dev support.
-For non-spidev and non-linux platforms, see [below](#porting) for details.

 ## Contents